Azure/cortana-intelligence-price-analytics/README.md

 Additionally, estimating demand for item, sites, and channels with sparse demand is a challenge and pricing solutions often only give estimates at product category level.
-Our pricing solution uses "hierarchical regularization" to produce consistent estimates in such data-poor situations.
+Our pricing solution uses "hierarchical regularization" to produce consistent estimates down to the product level in such data-poor situations.
-Simply put, in absence of evidence, the model borrows information from other items in the same category, same items in other sites, and so on.
-As data in an item increases, its elasticity estimate will be fine-tuned more specifically.
+Simply put, in absence of strong evidence, the model borrows information from other items in the same category, same items in other sites, and so on.
+As data for an item increases, its elasticity estimate will be fine-tuned more specifically.

 This solution analyzes your prices and

-* shows you in one glance how elastic your product demand is
+* shows you in one glance how elastic your product demand is,
-* provides pricing recommendations for every product in your item catalog
+* provides pricing recommendations for every product in your item catalog,
-* discovers related products (substitutes and complements
+* discovers related products (substitutes and complements),
 * lets you simulate promotional scenarios.

-All information is provided the fine level at which you need to control your price and inventory.
+All information is provided at the level at which you need for detailed control of your price and inventory.

 Additional detail on the data science of prices are in our [blog post](https://blogs.msdn.microsoft.com/intel/archives/1015).

 # Solution Architecture

+Azure Solutions are composed of cloud-based analytics tools for data ingestion, data storage, scheduling and advanced analytics components in a way that can be integrated with your current production systems.
+This Solution combines these Azure services:

-The solution uses a SQL server to store your transactional data and the generated model predictions.
+* A SQL server to store your transactional data and the generated model predictions.
+* Azure Data Factory, which schedules weekly model refreshes.
-There are more than 10 elasticity modeling core services, which are authored in AzureML using Python core libraries.
+* There are more than 10 elasticity modeling core services, which are exposed by AzureML.
-Azure Data Factory schedules weekly model refreshes.
-The results display in a PowerBI dashboard.
-The provided Excel spreadsheet consumes the predictive Web Services.
+* The provided Excel spreadsheets run the predictive Web Services.
+* The results display in a PowerBI dashboard.

 ![Solution Architecture](images/pcsArchitectureDiagram.png)